 The most common way to prepare curly hair for bleaching is by using a pre-shampoo deep conditioning treatment.
 This will make sure the hair is heavily saturated with nurturing hydrants that will combat the intense drying effects of bleach.
 It’s recommended that you do this at least three days before and after you bleach your hair.

 You can also keep your curly hair healthy during bleaching by mixing a bond builder into your bleaching product.
 Curly hair has weaker bonds to the follicle since it’s so twisted, and bleach only adds to that weakness.
 This can result in your hair becoming brittle and potentially falling out.
 A bond builder helps combat this by strengthening keratin between the hair follicle and the hair strand.
 The more keratin the follicle produces, the stronger the hair strand will be.
+Products like KeraNew from Kintsugi Hair attempt to increase the keratin in your body via supplementation.

 The process of bleaching curly hair is very similar to the steps mentioned in the first part of the article.
 The prime difference is that each step must be done with great care.
 This is, again, due to the fragility of the hair strands.